 - Carry warm gloves and a torch (with spare batteries) in case you need to get out of the car and refit the chains.

-- Allocate plenty of time to see everything so you don’t get tired.
-It’s better to just see a few sites per day than try to cram in your entire sightseeing list.
+- Allocate enough time to see everything so you don’t get tired.
+It’s better to see two sites a day than try to cram in your entire sightseeing list.

 - Don’t drink and drive, or take drugs and drive.
 It’s illegal in New Zealand and is strictly enforced by police.

 - Avoid sudden braking and sudden changes in direction.

 - Under New Zealand law, all children under seven years of age must use an approved child restraint appropriate for their age and size.
 Children aged seven must be secured in a restraint if one is available in the vehicle.

 - Don’t overtake other cars where there are double yellow lines - these lines indicate areas where it's too dangerous to overtake.

 - Avoid shiny, wet patches (black ice) on the road.
 It’s difficult for drivers to see and can cause you to lose control.

 - Don’t panic.
 If something goes wrong or you get lost, take a deep breath, leave the car and ask for help.